I. General Information:Catholic Identity

 - Pursuit of a double major/emphasis generally increases overall time to complete a degree.
-Changing one’s degree/emphasis may also result in loss of transfer credit, e.g., where the new major/emphasis has different requirements.
+Changing one’s major/emphasis may also result in loss of transfer credit, e.g., where the new major/emphasis has different requirements.

-- MBA students must complete a minimum of 69 credits of graduate coursework.
+- Students pursuing the MBA in Film Producing must complete a minimum of 69 credits of graduate coursework.
 The program must be started in the fall quarter and generally takes 12-15 months to finish.
 Please see the University Catalog for more details.

-- Non-transfer students complete 4 academic years in 3 calendar years.
+- Non-transfer, undegraduate students complete 4 academic years in 3 calendar years.
 GE courses are taken throughout all 4 academic years.
 Students typically take 5 courses per quarter.

-- A visual representation of the year-round structure can be viewed here.
+- A visual representation of the year-round structure for undergraduates can be viewed here.

 - The current academic calendar can be found here.